yuchulnote/yuchulnote.github.io/_pages/about.md

 I am so glad to see you here, cause you are interested in me! 😁

-I have a dream of **Strong Ai**, everyone has a Android Robot which can think and speak just like human being. 🤖
+I am dreaming the world of **Strong Ai**, everyone has a Android Robot which can think and speak just like human being. 🤖

 **So, i am interested in ...**

 🎙 **Audio Deep Learning**

 💭 **Human Robot Interaction & Communication**

 ...etc

 I have a goal to make a AI assistance like Jarvis in Iron Man before i graduate.

-I don't know if i can make it, but i won't stop.
+I don't know if i can make it, but **i won't stop.**

 ## 🐯 About Me